Stetson-ShellHacks/Fraud-Detection-System/README.md

 ## 🚀 Overview

-The Fraud Detection Dashboard is a powerful web application developed for the ShellHacks 2024 hackathon.
+The Fraud Detection System is a powerful web application developed for the ShellHacks 2024 hackathon.
 It combines machine learning with interactive data visualization to help identify and analyze potentially fraudulent transactions.
 This project consists of a React-based frontend for data visualization and a Flask backend for processing and serving predictions.

 ## 🏆 ShellHacks 2024